-The varied nature of Fort Lauderdale Pride over the years has givin this pride a unique and inspiring history.
-With everything from protests and political parades, to lively parties and beach festivals, the rich program of events each year continues to keep pride enthusiasts coming to this dreamy LGBTQ destination on the sea.
+Fort Lauderdale Pride has gotten into its groove, becoming South Florida's largest Pride Parade.
 In 2017, Pride Fort Lauderdale celebrated its 40th anniversary on Fort Lauderdale Beach, attracting more than 40,000 people for the festivities.
-Today, more than 120,000 people attend Fort Lauderdale Pride to take part in the annual celebrations.
-Fort Lauderdale Pride has well and truly gotten into its groove now, and normally you can expect plenty of entertainment with everything from a beach party, block party, cultural events, and of course an incredible pride parade along the beachfront.
+Now, more than 120,000 people attend Fort Lauderdale Pride to take part in the annual celebrations.
+Usually, you can expect plenty of entertainment from a beach party, a block party, cultural events, and an incredible pride parade along the beachfront.

-While Fort Lauderdale Pride is the apex of LGBTQ celebrations in the city each year, Fort Lauderdale remains a gay hotspot for gay and lesbian travelers year round.
+Fort Lauderdale remains a gay hotspot for gay and lesbian travelers year-round.
 After all, it is estimated that Fort Lauderdale welcomes 1.5 million LGBTQ visitors annually, who spend roughly $1.5 billion.
-As President of Pride Fort Lauderdale, Milk Martorell, says Greater Fort Lauderdale is a community that celebrates diversity and inclusion in every way, each and every day, where Pride is our daily way of life.”
-Along with this, Fort Lauderdale is home to a lively LGBTQ scene, which is kept afloat by hundreds of gay-owned and operated businesses.
-It also boasts the highest concentration of same-sex couple households in the country.
+Fort Lauderdale is a premier tourist destination and a diverse and welcoming community with one of the largest concentrations of LGBTQ+ households in the nation and a lively LGBTQ scene, which is kept afloat by hundreds of gay-owned and operated businesses.

 Photos © Greater Fort Lauderdale Convention & Visitors Bureau